 Reinstatement of Historic Preservation Tax Credit Introduced in Michigan Senate and House

 A bill to reinstate the Michigan Historic Preservation Tax Credit has been introduced both in the State Senate and in the State House of Representatives.
-Senate Bill 469, sponsored by Sen. Wayne Schmidt (R-37, Traverse City), and House Bills 5117 and 5178 (Rep. Stephanie Chang and Rep. Ben Frederick, respectively) would reinstate the popular program that offers a credit of up to 25 percent of rehabilitation expenses against state income tax liability.
+Senate Bill 469, sponsored by Sen. Wayne Schmidt (R-37, Traverse City), and House Bill 5178 (Rep. Ben Frederick, sponsor) would reinstate the popular program that offers a credit of up to 25 percent of rehabilitation expenses against state income tax liability.